Skip to content

 • typeglot.config.json — Configuration file

-• locales/en.json — Source translation file with examples
+• locales/en.json — Source translation file with examples (if no existing locales found)

 • src/generated/i18n/ — Output directory for generated TypeScript